MicrosoftDocs/VBA-Docs/api/Publisher.Document.WebPagePreview.md

 # Document.WebPagePreview method (Publisher)

-Generates a Web page preview of the specified publication in Internet Explorer.
+Generates a webpage preview of the specified publication in Internet Explorer.

 ## Syntax